Nastyst16/GlobalWaves-Stage-3-Analytics-Recommendations/README.md

     The searchBarInputs variable reresents every command made by the user, so we start reading all of these commands one by one in the for at the line 135 from main.

-        Before making any move the code sees how many seconds have passed since the last command: lines 146-163.
+        Before making any move the code sees how many seconds have passed since the last command (howManySecsGone method).

-        Next there is a chain of if-elses that treats every command, adding the output to the "commands" array and doing all the necessary actions through the ("setSearch", "setSelect", "setLoad", ... ) corresponding set method.
+        Next in the factory there is a switch case that creates the command based on the command requested.
+    The command is executed.

         The types by number: -1 - empty, 0 - song, 1 - podcast, 2 - playlist
         The repeat status by number: Song/Podcast-> 0 - no_repeat, 1 - repeat_once, 2 - repeat_infinite